zextras/tech-doc/source/carbonio/_management/backup.rst

 also important concepts to know beforehand; the concepts will be detailed in the remainder of the chapter.

-Finally, the available options to periodically store and check the data backed up are presented.
-All sections are accompanied with the corresponding Command Line Reference.
+Finally, the possibilities to backup :ref:`items <item>` and accounts, are detailed, accompanied by the corresponding CLI commands.
+Tasks that can be carried out from the GUI can be found in :ref:`Admin Panel's Backup <ap-backup>`, while those that can be carried out on both CLI and GUI are cross-referenced between the two sections, to let you choose the favourite way to execute them.

+Documentation of the Backup is therefore split in four main parts:

+#. :ref:`Backup (of an AppServer) <backup-mod>` is the current page,
+   which includes: the architecture of the backup modules and a glossary of most relevant terms; the most common operations related to the backup and how to execute them from the CLI
-.. important:: :ref:`Restore Strategies <backup_restore-strategies>` for the
+#. :ref:`Restore Strategies <backup_restore-strategies>` for the
+   Backup: how to restore items, accounts, or whole AppServers from the CLI

-   Backup and :ref:`Advanced Backup Techniques <backup_advanced_techniques>`,
+#. :ref:`Advanced Backup Techniques <backup_advanced_techniques>`,
-   including Disaster Recovery are in dedicated chapters.
+   including Disaster Recovery, a collection of last-resort recovery possibilities after hardware or software errors (not related to
+   |product|)

+#. :ref:`Admin Panel's Backup <ap-backup>`, which contains all tasks
+   that can be carried out from the GUI only.

 .. _carbonio_backup_common_tasks: